mikelhamer/awesome-cordova-plugins/.github/CONTRIBUTING.md

-# Contributing to Ionic Native
+# Contributing to Awesome Cordova

 ## Have an issue?
 #### There are no rules, but here are a few things to consider: